GrisellTavitas/MechaCar_Statistical_Analysis/README.md

 ![Summary_multiple_linear_regression](https://user-images.githubusercontent.com/90433064/149705627-d457a364-6a67-48f2-8c65-00061b5a164d.jpg)

-So then, as we can see the values that could predict the mpg of MechaCar prototypes are vehicule weight, spoiler angle and AWD; because they are statistically provided a non random amount of variance to the mpg values.
+So then, as we can see the values that rovided a non random amount of variance to the mpg values are vehicule weight, spoiler angle and AWD.

 -Is the slope of the linear model considered to be zero?
 Why or why not?